huggingface/transformers/docs/source/en/model_doc/musicgen.md

 ## Generation

 MusicGen is compatible with two generation modes: greedy and sampling.
 In practice, sampling leads to significantly better results than greedy, thus we encourage sampling mode to be used where possible.
-Sampling is enabled by setting `do_sample=True` in the call to [`MusicgenForConditionalGeneration.generate`] (see below).
+Sampling is enabled by default, and can be explicitly specified by setting `do_sample=True` in the call to [`MusicgenForConditionalGeneration.generate`], or by overriding the model's generation config (see below).

 ### Unconditional Generation